ncagle/DNS-over-HTTPS/get-headers-v2.md

 instances of the same header name to get.
 Asking for a too big index makes `CURLH_BADINDEX` get returned.

-`origin` is a bitmask for specifying when headers to look among.
+`origin` is a bitmask for specifying which headers to look among.
 See bits above.

 `request` is the 0-index request number.
 There are multiple request done when redirects or multi-pass authentication is used. `-1` means the "last one" currently stored.